Rewriting Modulo Traced Comonoid Structure

 \section{Introduction}

 String diagrams constitute a useful and elegant conceptual bridge between term rewriting and graph rewriting.
-Since their formalism in the 90s~\cite{joyal1991geometry,joyal1996traced}, their use has exploded recently both for use in diverse fields such as cyclic lambda calculi~\cite{hasegawa1997recursion}, fixpoint operators~\cite{hasegawa2003uniformity}, quantum protocols~\cite{abramsky2004categorical}, signal flow diagrams~\cite{bonchi2014categorical,bonchi2015full}, linear algebra~\cite{bonchi2017interacting,zanasi2015interacting,bonchi2019graphical,boisseau2022graphical}, finite state automata~\cite{piedeleu2021string}, dynamical systems~\cite{baez2015categories,fong2016categorical}, electrical and electronic circuits~\cite{boisseau2022string,ghica2024fully}, and automatic differentiation~\cite{alvarez-picallo2023functorial}.
+Since their introduction in the 90s~\cite{joyal1991geometry,joyal1996traced}, their use has exploded recently both for use in diverse fields such as cyclic lambda calculi~\cite{hasegawa1997recursion}, fixpoint operators~\cite{hasegawa2003uniformity}, quantum protocols~\cite{abramsky2004categorical}, signal flow diagrams~\cite{bonchi2014categorical,bonchi2015full}, linear algebra~\cite{bonchi2017interacting,zanasi2015interacting,bonchi2019graphical,boisseau2022graphical}, finite state automata~\cite{piedeleu2021string}, dynamical systems~\cite{baez2015categories,fong2016categorical}, electrical and electronic circuits~\cite{boisseau2022string,ghica2024fully}, and automatic differentiation~\cite{alvarez-picallo2023functorial}.
 Although not the first use of graphical notation by any means~\cite{penrose1971applications}, string diagrams are notable because they are \emph{more} than just a visual aid; they are are a sound and complete representation of categorical terms in their own right~\cite{joyal1991geometry,kissinger2014abstract}.
 This means one can reason solely in string diagrams without fear that they may somehow be working with malformed terms.
 String diagrams have been adapted to accommodate all sorts of categorical structure; the survey~\cite{selinger2011survey} is a suitable entry point to the literature.

-While string diagrams have proven to be immensely useful for reasoning with terms in symmetric monoidal categories with or without extra structure, they still have their shortcomings in that they are difficult for computers to manipulate as opposed to combinatorial graph-based structures.
-Recent work has sought to remedy this, first with \emph{framed point graphs}~\cite{kissinger2012pictures,dixon2013opengraphs} for terms in traced and compact closed categories, and later with \emph{hypergraphs}~\cite{bonchi2022string,bonchi2022stringa,bonchi2022stringb} for rewriting modulo \emph{Frobenius} structure.
+While string diagrams have proven to be immensely useful for equational reasoning with terms in symmetric monoidal categories, they still have their shortcomings in that they are difficult for computers to manipulate compared to combinatorial graph-based structures.
+This can be remedied by mapping string diagram terms into certain categories of graphs and performing \emph{double pushout (DPO) rewriting}~\cite{ehrig1976parallelism}, a categorical framework in which rewrites are performed by using morphisms between graphs.
+Recent work on this subject has used \emph{framed point graphs}~\cite{kissinger2012pictures,dixon2013opengraphs} and more recently \emph{hypergraphs}~\cite{bonchi2022string,bonchi2022stringa,bonchi2022stringb}.